top of page

 Assignment Contract

-With clear formulations against misunderstandings
+With clear formulations to avoid misunderstandings

 The principles of contract design